 Last but not least, combination boilers can be identified at the boiler itself.
 Check the copper pipes at the bottom of your boiler.
 Count them!
 A combi boiler should have 5 pipes, in comparison to other boilers that often only have 3.

 Advantages of combi boilers

-Combi boilers are a popular choice and there are a number of advantages ato combi boiler installation over regular boilers.
+Combi boilers are a popular choice and there are a number of advantages to installing a combi boiler vs regular boilers and system boilers.
 These include: